Experience You, Symphonically.

-Orchestra 2100 makes its Leesburg début with The Four Seasons of Antonio Vivaldi and Astor Piazzolla, featuring Natasha Korsakova, violin, with Maestro David Michael Wolff leading O2100.
+Natasha Korsakova, violin, and Maestro David Michael Wolff, piano join forces for an exceptional evening intimate, epic music-making.
 Come early and enjoy a wine reception (cash bar) at 6:30pm before the performance at 7:30pm, followed by a meet-and-greet with the artists.

 Tickets are $50 preferred, $30 general admission, and $10 for students.

 Join us at Leeburg's iconic Stone Tower Winery for a night to remember.

 Led by Maestro David Michael Wolff, Orchestra 2100 serves Virginia and the surrounding region.
 Wolff is also Principal Conductor & Artistic Director of The Carolina Philharmonic (www.carolinaphil.org), a key partner.
 A unique feature of the ensemble will be its integration of cutting edge technologies through cross-disciplined partnerships to create an interactive audience experience that re-imagines new ways to experience the traditional Symphony Orchestra.

 Orchestra 2100's MTP (Massive Transformative Purpose) is bold and wholly education-driven:

 To positively impact one million children through Music and Technology within the next ten years.

 The primary purpose of Orchestra 2100's concerts/events is to create an extended community of private donors and major philanthropists to fund the Orchestra's MTP.

 To this end, we aim to bring David Michael Wolff's Encore!
 Kids program to every 1st grade child in Virginia within the next few years.
 This will only be possible with your support.